heelhook12/PowerballPredictor/README.md

 ```

 **Notes:**
-- Numbers are unordered (Powerball rules).
+- Order doesn’t matter for main numbers.
-- Weighted random numbers are drawn separately for main numbers (1–69) and Powerball (1–26).
+- Powerball is picked separately (1–26).

 ---

-## Script 2: Advanced Data Analysis & Rolling Frequency Visualization
+## Script 2: Advanced Data Analysis & Rolling Frequency Visualization 📊

 **Purpose:**
-Perform deeper analysis on historical Powerball data.
-Includes **sum/range analysis** and **rolling frequency analysis** to visualize trends.
+Dive deep into the numbers!
+This script gives you visual insights, rolling trends, and helps show which numbers are "hot" or "cold" over time.

 **Features:**
 - Load CSV and split winning numbers into N1–N5 and Powerball.
-- Sum & Range Analysis:
+- **Sum & Range Analysis:**
-  - Computes the sum of the 5 main numbers per draw.
+  - Compute the sum of main numbers per draw.
-  - Counts numbers in “low” range (1–35) and “high” range (36–69).
+  - Count low (1–35) vs high (36–69) numbers.
-  - Produces histogram of sums and bar chart for low/high counts.
+  - Beautiful histogram of sums and a bar chart showing low/high frequency.
-- Rolling Frequency Analysis:
+- **Rolling Frequency Analysis:**
-  - Uses a rolling window (default 50 draws) to count frequency of each number.
+  - Check number trends over the last N draws (default 50).
-  - Prints top 5 numbers in the most recent window.
+  - See the top 5 numbers in recent windows.
-  - Generates a heatmap showing the frequency of all main numbers across rolling windows.
-  - Colors indicate “hot” and “cold” numbers over time.
-- Optional Extensions:
-  - Can add rolling analysis for Powerball separately.
+  - Heatmap of number frequency over rolling windows
-  - Can adjust window size to analyze shorter or longer periods.
+- Optional: Add Powerball analysis and adjust window size to zoom in or out.

 **Usage Example:**
 ```bash